jamesbachini/DEX-Arbitrage/README.md

 https://jamesbachini.com/dex-arbitrage/

+Please note that Aurora on Near Protocol have now introduced gas/transaction fees.
+More info on their twitter account https://twitter.com/AuroraIsNear
+If running it on that chain you need a little ETH to pay gas fees in the owner address wallet that is firing off transactions.

 ## Disclaimer
 Note the code is provided for educational purposes, is unaudited and not fit for financial transactions.
 Use it to experiment with and build your own strategies.
 A technical support call center is not available if you get funds stuck so make sure to test the recover.js script before doing anything else.
 Use on a testnet with play money or with funds you are willing to lose.